tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 5.g In the main method create a new instance of the Cafe class and call its <code>loadMenuData</code> -method.

-5.h Still in the main method, print all the elements of the  attribute coffees in the the Cafe instance you just created.
+5.h Still in the main method, print all the elements of the  attribute <code>coffeeMenu</code> of the Cafe instance you just created.
 <details>
   <summary> Hint:</summary>
   you should use a for loop, and in the body of the loop use the <code>get()</code> method of ArrayList, to get hold of the item before printing it.